felipeerias/scrollbar-gutter-explainer/README.md

 When the gutter is present but the scrollbar is not, or the scrollbar is transparent or otherwise does not fully obscure the gutter, the background of the gutter must be painted as an extension of the padding.

+## Propagation

+The `scrollbar-gutter` value set on the root element is propagated to the viewport.
+See https://github.com/w3c/csswg-drafts/issues/6079 for more details.

 ## Illustrations 🌅

 Effect of different values of `scrollbar-gutter` with ***classic*** scrollbars (using `overflow: auto;`):